 CNES projects library

 Why is the expansion of the Universe speeding up?
-This is one of the greatest mysteries in physics that Euclid, the European Space Agency (ESA) satellite set to launch in 2020, is aiming to solve.
+This question is one of the greatest physics mysteries that Euclid, the ESA satellite set to launch in 2020, is aiming to solve.
 Its mission is to understand the nature of dark energy, a form of energy we know nothing about but which physicists think is driving the Universe’s accelerating expansion.
-To unlock the secrets of this dark energy, Euclid is going to compile a 3D map of several hundred million galaxies.
-The light from these galaxies is bent by the gravitational interaction of the matter lying between them and Earth, so measuring deformations in the images obtained by Euclid will allow scientists to ascertain how this matter is distributed throughout the Universe and how it is evolving over time.
+To unlock the secrets of dark energy, Euclid is going to compile a 3D map of several hundred million galaxies.
+The light from these galaxies is bent by the gravitational interaction of the matter lying between them and Earth, so measuring deformations in the images obtained by Euclid will allow scientists to determine how this matter is distributed throughout the Universe and how it is evolving over time.
 This information will give them new insights into this mysterious dark energy.

 The 10 French research laboratories participating in Euclid are: